 The service aims for a restraint-free environment.
 This is supported by the governing body and policies and procedures.
 Clinical and quality oversight is provided by the restraint coordinator (a registered nurse).
-There were residents using restraints at the time of audit.
+There was one resident using restraint at the time of audit.
 A comprehensive assessment, approval, and care planning with regular reviews occurs for any restraint used.
 Staff demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques and alternative interventions.
 Regular quality reviews occur, and restraint use is benchmarked against other Bupa facilities.